MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/quickstart-cross-region-replica-portal.md

 db.createCollection('foxes')
 ```

 Use the MongDB shell in command line to connect to *the new replica cluster* (former primary cluster) using its connection string.
+You can use self connection string or the global read-write connection string.

 ```cmd
 mongosh "mongodb+srv://<user>@<new_replica_cluster_name>.mongocluster.cosmos.azure.com/?tls=true&authMechanism=SCRAM-SHA-256&retrywrites=false&maxIdleTimeMS=120000"